mattfarina/pkg/use_cases/work_with_private_packages.md

 }
 ```

-Here the the dependent package will be checked out from `git@github.com:example/private.git`
+Here the dependent package will be checked out from `git@github.com:example/private.git`
 to the location `github.com/example/private`.
 SSH keys will be properly used.